 - Software-as-a-Service (SaaS) – this is a subscription-based model that allows clients to have access to whatever software applications they need without concerning themselves about licensing or software management.

-What’s clear from the services that businesses like Microsoft can offer is that your organization can have access to almost limitless resources.
+What’s clear from the services Microsoft can offer is that your organization can have access to almost limitless resources.
 And arguably the biggest benefit you stand to gain is that the cloud computing model places the responsibility for the maintenance of the physical infrastructure on a third party.

 So when using the Windows 365 Cloud PC there are no longer any complex hardware management issues to deal with.
 In addition, by eliminating hardware-related expenses your business can grow a lot faster and simultaneously become more productive.